What cultural faux pas should I try to avoid making in Belmopan?

 We asked people in Belmopan if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "When visiting Belmopan, it's important to respect the local customs and traditions.
 Avoid making derogatory comments about the country or its people, as Belizeans are very proud of their heritage and culture.
 Do not disrespect the local religion or religious practices.
 Belize is a predominantly Christian country, and religious beliefs are deeply ingrained in the culture.
 Avoid discussing sensitive topics such as politics, as this can lead to heated debates and potential misunderstandings.
 Do not litter or disrespect the environment.
 Belizeans take great pride in their natural surroundings, and littering is considered highly disrespectful.
 Avoid wearing revealing clothing, especially in religious or formal settings.
 Belizeans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 Do not make assumptions about people's racial or ethnic backgrounds.
 Belize is a multicultural country with a diverse population, and making assumptions can be seen as offensive.
 Avoid being overly loud or disruptive in public places.
 Belizeans value peace and quiet, and being too loud can be seen as disrespectful.
 Do not ignore or dismiss local customs and traditions.
 Belizeans are proud of their culture, and ignoring or dismissing their customs can be seen as offensive.
 Avoid being overly pushy or aggressive in your interactions with locals.
 Belizeans are generally laid-back and friendly, and being too pushy can be seen as rude.
 Do not take photos of people without their permission.
 This is considered disrespectful and invasive.
 Finally, avoid any behavior that could be seen as arrogant or superior.
-Belizeans are humble and down-to-earth, and any behavior that suggests superiority can be seen as offensive," mentioned another expat when asked about moving to Belmopan, Belize.
+Belizeans are humble and down-to-earth, and any behavior that suggests superiority can be seen as offensive," remarked another expat in Belmopan, Belize.

 Get Quote